Archaeology of Azerbaijan: Prehistoric findings

 salt deposits in the Araxes valley were already being exploited from the second half of the 5th millennium BC, which is the most ancient exploitation of rock salt attested as of 2010.

 The Gobustan National Park, which features prehistoric petroglyphs, is one of the UNESCO World Heritage Sites.

-In 2008, the archaeologists from the Institute of Archaeology and Ethnography of Azerbaijan headed by Farhad Guliyev, and the Japanese archaeologists from the University of Tokyo led by Yoshihiro Nishiaki explored the Neolithic site Goytepe archaeological complex.
+In 2008, the archaeologists from the Institute of Archaeology and Anthropology of Azerbaijan headed by Farhad Guliyev, and the Japanese archaeologists from the University of Tokyo led by Yoshihiro Nishiaki explored the Neolithic site Goytepe archaeological complex.
 Since 2008, eight radiocarbon analyses (in French and Japanese labs) of coal residues taken from different squares of the excavation area have been carried out.
 Four of these analyses belonged to the top layers of the site.
 2 group of ages were provided, each belonged to different squares, 5450-5350 cal.
 BC to squares 1A/B, 2A/B, and 5600-5500 cal.
 BC to 4BII.
 The other four analyses cover mainly the cultural layer at the 150–175 cm depth.
 Ceramic, basalt and obsidian, bone-based labour instruments (awls, needles, axes and hammers), pottery specimens, plant and animal remnants were found from the Neolithic cultural sequence.
 Archaeologists revealed clay bins and ovens/hearths mainly in the courtyard of the settlement close to the wing walls or circular constructions in the archaeological site.
 The bins with a diameter of 50–60 cm had a round or oval form with a height of 50 cm.
 The bottom of the bins was dug nearly 10–15 cm into the ground.
 During the excavations some of them discovered empty, while others were found with different tools and materials showing that they also had a storage function.
 The ovens with a diameter around 60–70 cm had also a round or oval shape, nevertheless, their bottoms were covered with river cobbles and enclosed by a clay rim.

 In 2012-2013, the French-Azerbaijani joint archaeological expedition (named Nabialla) explored the necropolis and burial traditions belong to the Bronze-Iron Age in Lenkaran and Lerik provinces.
 10 megalithic structures with a burial mound containing glass, red jasper, carnelian were discovered.
 A small tripod bowl, around 35 pottery sherds made of orange baked clay were also among the findings.